NithyaKrishnamoorthy/NLP/Fake News Challenge/README.md

-## Fake News Stance Detection: A Machine Learning and Deep Learning Approach
+## Fake News Stance Detection: A Machine Learning Approach

 ### Introduction and background
 Fake news, defined by the New York Times as “a made-up story with an intention to deceive”, often for a secondary gain, is arguably one of the most serious challenges facing the news industry today.